Ethanol Extraction CBD

 In summary, both CO2 extraction and ethanol extraction can produce desirable products.
 However, CO2 extraction has an edge over ethanol extraction due to preservation of the terpene profiles and the avoidance of risk related to chemical contaminants.
 Finally, CO2 extraction is much less expensive than ethanol extraction.
 For those reasons CO2 is a better extraction method for safe and quality products.

 So, it is clearly important for consumers to understand that ethanol extraction CBD can be detrimental to one’s health over a long term consumption rate.
 While studies are still necessary to validate these concerns, the amount of residual chemical denaturants left in extracted products, even at lower levels, can add up when taken daily for a number of years.

 This is why extraktLAB chooses to extract with supercritical CO2.
-Not only is it the most long-term cost efficient extraction option for production, it is, without question, the safest option for hemp and cannabis extracts intended for human consumption.
+Not only is it the most long-term cost efficient extraction option for production, it is, without question, the safest option for hemp extracts intended for human consumption.

 Supercritical Extraction Machine

 We have the perfect machine for small, medium and large producers.
 Our model line makes it easy for you to scale your operations while keeping your operating costs at a minimum.

 Frequently Asked Questions

 Can ethanol become contaminated during ethanol extraction?